 |Noah's Ark in the mountains of Ararat|

 The violin has two C-bouts.
-The letter C appears as the first letter in such words as Christ, cross, crucifixion, catholic, Christian, Calvary and other theologically significant terms like creation.
+The letter C appears as the first letter in such words as Christ, cross, crucifixion, catholic, Christian, Calvary, and other theologically significant terms like creation.
 Between the C-bouts is a bridge holding up the strings.
-According to the Christian theology, Jesus is the bridge between God and man whose sacrifice on the cross atones for sin and makes reconciliation possible.
+According to Christian theology, Jesus is the bridge between God and man whose sacrifice on the cross atones for sin and makes reconciliation possible.
 The F-holes are in the shape of a serpent.
 Jesus told the Pharisee Nicodemus, “Just as Moses lifted up the snake in the desert, so the Son of Man must be lifted up, that everyone who believes in him may have eternal life.”
-The Latin name for Jesus is IESVS, a word with two capital S’s on either side of a capital V (the Latin equivalent for U).
-The top of the violin has two capital S’s in the form of two sound holes, and the name of the instrument begins with the letter V. The Enigma Cipher phonetically spells the name Jesus as gsus.
-The term gsus with the s on either side of the u resembles the two sound holes bracketing the bridge, and the g is the lowest string of the violin.
+The Latin name for Jesus is IESVS, a word with two capital Ss on either side of a capital V (the Latin equivalent for U).
+The top of the violin has two capital Ss in the form of two sound holes, and the name of the instrument begins with the letter V. The Enigma Theme Music Box Cipher phonetically spells the name Jesus as gsus.
+The term gsus with the s on either side of u resembles the two sound holes bracketing the bridge, and the g is the lowest string of the violin.
 At the Last Supper Jesus lowered himself before all of his disciples including the traitor Judas by washing their feet like a common servant.
-G is the seventh letter of the alphabet, and the number seven is associated with the creation, God and the Sabbath Day.
-In Roman numerals the letter V stands for the number five, and both the Latin and English spellings for the name of Jesus consist of five letters.
-The tip of the bow is traditionally made of ivory, and in some cases in the frog is made of ivory.
-In the Psalms is says the Messiah's pace is adorned with ivory.
+G is the seventh letter of the alphabet, and the number seven is associated with the creation, God, and the Sabbath Day.
+In Roman numerals, the letter V stands for the number five, and both the Latin and English spellings for the name of Jesus consist of five letters.
+The tip of the bow is traditionally made of ivory, and in some cases, the frog is made of ivory.
+In the Psalms, it says the Messiah's palace is adorned with ivory.

 When the center of the bow is placed across the strings, it forms the distinct outline of the cross.
-The bow is strung with white horse hair, and at the Second Coming Jesus is described as riding a white horse.
-The tip of the bow is finished with ivory, and the epigraph describes how the Messiah lives in a palace adorned with ivory.
+The bow is strung with white horsehair, and at the Second Coming, Jesus is described as riding a white horse.
+The tip of the bow is usually finished with ivory, and the epigraph describes how the Messiah lives in a palace adorned with ivory.

 |The bow is shaped like the number seven|